ROCm/rocprofiler-sdk/source/docs/api-reference/intercept_table.md

     int (*foo_fn)(int) = nullptr;
 };

-// invoked once: populates the dispatch_table with function pointers to implementation dispatch_table*& construct_dispatch_table()
+// Invoked once: populates the dispatch_table with function pointers to implementation dispatch_table*& construct_dispatch_table()
 {
     static dispatch_table* tbl = new dispatch_table{};
     tbl->foo_fn                = impl::foo;

-    // in between above and below, rocprofiler-sdk gets passed the pointer
+    // In between, ROCprofiler-SDK gets passed the pointer
     // to the dispatch table and has the opportunity to wrap the function
     // pointers for interception

     return tbl;
 }

-// constructs dispatch table and stores it in static variable dispatch_table* get_dispatch_table()
+// Constructs dispatch table and stores it in static variable dispatch_table* get_dispatch_table()
 {